garfix/nli-go/doc/remarks.md

+## 2023-03-30

+Interaction #39

+    H: Build one
+    C: OK

+Winograd: "The description given in the definition is enough to deduce a plan for building new objects as well as recognizing them.
+The word "one" means "a steeple", and the plan is carried out. ..."

+I don't think this is true.
+'A "steeple" is a stack which contains two green cubes and a pyramid.' is the given.
+It mentions a "stack" but a stack does not have a description yet.
+There is the command "stack up", but it's not the same.
+In general, recognizing and creating are two very different things.
+It's easy to recognize someone that rides a bike, but that doesn't mean you can ride one.

+In this case we do already have a recipe for building a stack, so we can use this.
+But we still need the connection of "stack" with "stack up".

 ## 2023-03-29

 A word that's available from the lexicon should not be morphologically analyzed.
 This is just faster, it also allows the lexicon to override the sense that's derived from a morphological analysis.